ParaLock/UE5OnWine/README.md

 5. Build Unreal Frontend
    1. Fixes
       1. (```UserInterfaceCommand.cpp```): Unreal frontend tries to load visual studio upon start (which currently does not run under wine).
 Simply comment out visual studio loading code in ```UserInterfaceCommand.cpp```to fix this issue.
+      2. (```ProcessSingleton.cs```): Before launching its internal tasks, the unreal automation tooling allocates a mutex to protect certain resources from being accessed by multiple automation tooling instances simultaneously.
+Unfortunately mutex creation seems to freeze under wine.
+To fix this issue simply remove the mutex allocation and be especially careful to ensure only one instance is running at a time.
    3. Run ```Engine\Build\BatchFiles\Build.bat ShaderCompileWorker Win64 Development -waitmutex```
    4. Run ```Engine\Build\BatchFiles\Build.bat UnrealFrontend Win64 Development -waitmutex```
 7. Compile Engine